UCLALibrary/library-website-nuxt/README.md

 | Menu name        | URL | Figma template name |
 | ---------------- | --- | ------------------- |
 | Location & Hours | ?   | ?                   |

+## LibCal Auth Procedure

+1. At start of build, we need to exchange secret for token
+2. Token needs to be given to client side, so that search works